 Patricia is uniquely adept at transforming worst-case scenarios into successful resolutions.
 She possesses the wisdom and keen intuition one would expect of a litigator with her decades of experience, but she also manages to bring a fresh burst of energy and determination to each new case.
 She offers responsive service and genuine empathy to each client; she never takes for granted the emotional impact that a high-stakes case can have on her clients.
 Patricia brings a collaborative approach to handling her clients’ issues, and she tenaciously pursues creative, strategic solutions.

-As Chair of the Title IX, Due Process and Campus Discipline practice, Patricia represents college students and professors nationwide who are subjected to campus disciplinary proceedings or who have been disciplined by their colleges for alleged sexual misconduct following such proceedings.
-She has represented close to 200 students and professors nationwide in disciplinary matters or related litigation involving more than 70 colleges and universities.
+As Chair of the Title IX, Due Process and Campus Discipline practice, Patricia represents college students and faculty members nationwide who are subjected to campus disciplinary proceedings or who have been disciplined by their colleges for alleged sexual misconduct following such proceedings.
+She has represented over 200 students and professors nationwide in disciplinary matters or related litigation involving more than 100 colleges and universities.
 Patricia is also sought out by groups and institutions for her opinion on how to work within the framework of the changing federal laws and guidance.
 Given her expertise, she was invited to testify before the US Senate Committee on Health, Education, Labor & Pensions (HELP) at the full committee hearing on “Reauthorizing HEA: Addressing Campus Sexual Assault and Ensuring Student Safety and Rights” in Washington DC (April 2019) (read the press release, read Patricia's opening statement, or watch Patricia's opening statement).

 In addition to her practice, Patricia is also a member of the firm’s three-person executive committee that manages and oversees the firm.